African American Quilter

 • History of the African American people

-African-American quilts “offer a wonderful opportunity for the average quilter to break out of the traditional Euro-American quilt-making mold and do something growing.”
+Gore quoted the late quilt maker, Roberta Horton, saying that African-American quilts "offer a wonderful opportunity for the average quilter to break out of the traditional Euro-American quilt-making mold and do something growing."
 Horton’s (and Gore’s ) quilts blend African designs and themes with American quilting traditions.
 The results are quilts that follow a different set of rules where improvisation replaces repetition, off-setting is preferred over matching and grids are abandoned for a vertical strip format.
 Their quilts possess a wonderful and exciting energy.
 Quilts made from scraps of African fabrics are Gore’s favorites.
-She says, “scraps have potential—can’t think—just do.”
+She says, "scraps have potential---can’t think---just do."

 These quilts incorporate strips, mismatching or off-set pieces,

-coping strips (pieces added to make it square), scraps, and sections—not the traditional continuous pieces of fabric.
+coping strips (pieces added to make it square), scraps, and sections---not the traditional continuous pieces of fabric.

 There are few examples of early African-American quilts still available because they were well-used.
 Gore also shared the story of Harriet Powers, a freed slave that told stories through quilting.
 Power’s 1886 quilt was appliqued with pictures based on bible stories.
 This quilt now resides at the Smithsonian in Washington